|The Charlestown story

 In recent years there have great upheavals in the pub world, partly led by Government legislation, and through a chain of deals almost impossible to follow, by 2018 the Jolly Sailor found itself one of over 3,000 pubs, restaurants and hotels owned by Suffolk-based brewer Greene King.

 The house at 220 Bramhall Lane, next door to the Jolly Sailor, has an interesting history.
-From about 1902 until (at least) 1939 it was operated as a private 'day and boarding School for girls and infants' by a widowed lady called Alice Maria Agnew.
+From about 1902 until (at least) the 1950s it was operated as a private 'day and boarding School for girls and infants' by a widowed lady called Alice Maria Agnew.

 Alice was born in Hulme, Manchester in 1859, one of a large family raised by William Mitchell, paper hanger and decorator, and his wife Elizabeth.
 She married Arthur George Widderburn Agnew of Welshpool, a watchmaker and jeweller born in Welshpool in 1883.
 By 1881 they were living and Crewe, but he died in 1884, back in the Manchester area, leaving Alice to make her own way.
 She worked as a photographer's assistant for a while before setting up on her own by 1901 as a photographer at 3 Brook Road, Cheadle where her daughter Winifred, who had trained as a teacher, taught private pupils.

-Alice lived until 1950, which time it is likely that the school had closed; Winifred died in 1966.
+Alice (described as 'incapcitated' in 1939) lived until 1950, but the school continued, perhaps until Winifred died in 1966.
 The house at 220 Bramhall Lane still stands in 2018, and retains the name 'Carlton House.'
-[Contents]

 James Croft (55) Beer seller